JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 ### **Vulnerability Rating & CVSS Justification**
 **Final Score:** **10.0 (Critical)** **Vector String:** `CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:H/A:H`
+> *CVSS 10.0 assumes a network-exposed LLM orchestration service with write access to `site-packages` or `/etc/cron.d` and no filesystem sandbox.
+In a more restricted environment (e.g., container with read-only filesystem), the effective score would be lower.*

 * **Attack Vector (AV:N):** **Network.** The vulnerability is exploitable over the network as the framework ingests data/paths from remote LLMs, prompt injections, or API-integrated web services that expose orchestration tools.
 > **LlamaIndex is, by definition, an LLM orchestration framework.
 The LLM agent is a core component of the target environment, not an external precondition.
 The network vector (`AV:N`) refers to the network-facing application or API that invokes the orchestration layer.**